Pierrequiroulenamasspamouss/Blue_Bridge/README.md

-FOR ME WHEN I WILL RESTART THE PROJECT:
---> i started implementing https but the issue is that the certificates seem to not work.
---> UPDATE: tha app accepts both http and https.
-But http is in fallback --> LOGCAT :
-NearbyUsersScreen       bluebridge.wellmonitoring       E  Error fetching nearby users: java.security.cert.CertPathValidatorException: Trust anchor for certification path not found.
---> this is to fix but for now, I have to STUDY and SLEEP --> Send a sms via adb --> to implement : adb shell am start -a android.intent.action.SENDTO -d sms:+32491142936 --es sms_body "Automatic_message2" --ez exit_on_sent true &&adb shell input tap 960 2170
+adb shell am start -a android.intent.action.SENDTO -d sms:+32491142936 --es sms_body "Automatic_message2" --ez exit_on_sent true &&adb shell input tap 960 2170
 (to use with a phone connected to the server)